More women than ever before are using cannabis, and smart companies are ready to sell them products…

 For iAnthus, this move allows the company an opportunity to gain important data on the female sector of the cannabis market that it can utilize in its dispensaries.

 When it’s opening dispensaries throughout the United States, it will have a better idea of what products sell well to women, as well as if there are any products that are crossover hits between men and women.

 Overall, as mergers and acquisitions heat up, expect big players to go and buy companies like Blissiva.

 P.S.
 Elite members of Cannabis Investor’s Report just got the lowdown on another woman-operated cannabis company.
 This company is a true “seed-to-sale” operation with over 500,000 square feet of cultivation.
 It has recently acquired two other cannabis companies, giving it access to an additional two states’ markets.
 And with ever-increasing revenues, this company is one you don’t want to miss.
 To find out more details about this company – and more than 190 other cannabis companies – just click here.

-One response to “Female-Focused Brands Are More than Just a Niche”
+3 responses to “Female-Focused Brands Are More than Just a Niche”